Community resources in Florida

 Resources for Enhancing Alzheimer's Caregiver Health (REACH)

-REACH is a program to support family members who are caring for someone with Alzheimer's disease or related dementia.
+REACH is a program to support family members who are caring for someone with Alzheimer's disease or a related dementia.
 Caregivers meet one-on-one with a trained caregiver consultant who customizes each session to meet specific caregiver needs.
-The goals are to teach caregivers how to reduce stress, solve problems, address daily challenges and help caregivers feel confident in the care they provide and their ability to cope.
+The goals are to teach caregivers how to reduce stress, solve problems, address daily challenges, and feel confident in the care they provide and their ability to cope.
 This program is led by trained staff from Elder Network.

 Contact Elder Network at 507-285-5272 for more information.